-Every Federal Reserve bill includes identifiers that give details about the note, including when it was printed and which plate was used to print the note.
+Each Federal Reserve note includes identifiers.
+Federal Reserve identifiers serve a variety of purposes, like designating when a note was printed and which plate was used to print the note.

 Serial number.
 Each note has a unique serial number.
 The first letter of the serial number corresponds to the series year.